ITWSDataScience/PrecipitationVectorbornDeseasesInAfrica2019/README.md

 The two datasets can be merged and used for visualization with the help of a python script(Map_Visualization.py) and corresponding maps can be plotted for every month.

+### Data Models and Analyzing:

+Two models namely hclust and KNN are used to predict the diseases based on the existing data available.

 ### Important Links: